mwz-cg/playground-es6-and-beyond-part-1/statement.md

 We will see later in this playground how we can further improve this example.

-# The present
+# The present (ES6)

-Anyway, so what changed since that time?
-Well, JavaScript caught up with other programming languages, especially with the release of the ECMAScript 6 standard (2015).
-This version introduced many changes and new features that make JavaScript more powerful and reduce the possibility for unintended behavior.
-In this playground I list the features that I have found to be the most useful on a daily basis.
+With the release of ES6 (2015), JavaScript really caught up with other programming languages.
+This version introduced many changes and new features that make JavaScript far more powerful, while also fixing a few long-standing issues.

 ## Use `let` and `const`, not `var`